AshwinG21/Embeded_Activity/README.md

 ## **How an Embedded System Works**

 Embedded systems are managed by microcontrollers or digital signal processors (DSP), application-specific integrated circuits (ASIC), field-programmable gate arrays (FPGA), GPU technology, and gate arrays.
 These processing systems are integrated with components dedicated to handling electric and/or mechanical interfacing.

+## ***Basic Structure of an Embedded System***

+The basic structure of an embedded system includes the following components:

+## Sensor:
+The sensor measures and converts the physical quantity to an electrical signal, which can then be read by an embedded systems engineer or any electronic instrument.
+A sensor stores the measured quantity to the memory.

+## A-D Converter:
+An analog-to-digital converter converts the analog signal sent by the sensor into a digital signal.

+## Processor & ASICs:
+Processors assess the data to measure the output and store it to the memory.

+## D-A Converter:
+A digital-to-analog converter changes the digital data fed by the processor to analog data.

+## Actuator:
+An actuator compares the output given by the D-A Converter to the actual output stored and stores the approved output.